LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 * paste the copied JSON code in here
 * click **Done**

-When we now have a look into our Dynamic Content, we will see a lot of more options, also the list Guid, which is named **Id** here.
+When we now have a look into our Dynamic Content, we will see many more options, also the list Guid, which is named **Id** here.

 #### Send an HTTP request to SharePoint 2 - add a column

-Now we add another 'send an HTTP request to SharePoint' action which will create us a column:
+Now we add another 'send an HTTP request to SharePoint' action, which will create us a column:

 * Select the site of your choice from the dropdown menu
 * Select method **Post**